MagHammond91/Python_project-amazon.dataset-/README.md

 - Category column had to be renamed to properly represent its values and a new column was created to narrow down product category.

-- The data type for discounted price, actual price, discounted percentage, rating and rating count has to changed into an integer or float for anaylsis purpose.
+- The data type for discounted price, actual price, discounted percentage, rating and rating count has to be changed into an integer or float for anaylsis purpose.

 **Check codes out here : [python_project](/Python_project-amazon.dataset--1/python_project(amazon.dataset).ipynb)**